yahoo/react-i13n/docs/api/setupI13n.md

  * `options.rootModelData` - define the `i13nModel` data of the root.
  * `options.I13nNodeClass` - you can inherit the `I13nNode` and add the functionality you need, just pass the class.
  * `options.isViewportEnabled` - define if you want to enable the viewport checking.
+ * `options.handlerTimeout` - define the timeout of the event handler, the event callback will be executed even if handlers don't finish in time, default to 1000ms.
  * `plugins` - plugins array that you defined according to the definition below.

 ```js